meganenglert/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 Jarzinka is a woman of few words, and is annoyed because she has just finished the last of her dream pastries.
 If the players ask to speak with Milivoj, she turns to Bogan and Zondra, then grunts at them.
 The conversation then proceeds as follows:

-* Bogan cheerfully informs the players that Milivoj is sick and doesn’t want to talk to anyone today.
+* Bogan cheerfully informs the players that Milivoj is sick and doesn't want to talk to anyone today.
-* If the players succeed on a DC 10 Charisma (Persuasion) check or insist that the matter is urgent, Zondra turns and hollers, “Milo!
-Someone wants to speak to you.”
+* If the players succeed on a DC 10 Charisma (Persuasion) check or insist that the matter is urgent, Zondra turns and hollers, "Milo!
+Someone wants to speak to you."

 A few moments later, the nineteen-year-old [[Non-Player Characters#Milivoj|Milivoj]] exits a swollen wooden door at the back of the room, with his three-year-old brother Jirko giggling delightedly from atop Milivoj’s shoulders and his four-year-old twin sisters, Victoria and Vasha, hanging from his biceps.

 > [!profile]+ **Profile: Milivoj**
 >
 > **Roleplaying Information**
 > ***Resonance.*** Milivoj should inspire scorn with his gruff, cynical, and stubborn personality, sympathy for his frustration at his parents' addiction to dream pastries, and endearment to him for his wholehearted dedication to provide for his siblings, no matter the cost to himself.
 >
 > ***Emotions.*** Milivoj's most frequent emotions are annoyance, worry, frustration, boredom, bitterness, and cynicism, and (when with his siblings) compassion, mirth, and joy.
 >
 > ***Motivations.*** Milivoj wants to provide for himself and his siblings.
 >
 > ***Inspirations.*** When playing Milivoj, channel Katniss Everdeen (*The Hunger Games*), Arya Stark (*Game of Thrones*), and Carl Fredericksen (*Up*).
 >
 > **Character Information**
 > ***Persona.*** To strangers, Milivoj is a quiet, gruff, and hardworking groundskeeper.
 To those he trusts, Milivoj is a loving and dedicated elder sibling, a frustrated and bitter son, and a desperate and confused young man.
 >
 > ***Morale.*** In a fight, Milivoj would brandish his shovel in an attempt to get his attacker to back down, but would quickly surrender if seriously wounded.
 (If defending his siblings, however, Milivoj would fiercely and gladly fight to the death.)
 >
 > ***Relationships.*** Milivoj is employed by Father Lucian Petrovich, secretly works for the coffin maker Henrik van der Voort, and is the eldest of nine children belonging to Oleg and Jarzinka, two dream pastry-addicted Vallakians.
 ## D2a.
 Confronting Milivoj
 Upon spotting the players, Milivoj’s face visibly falls, and he gently shakes Victoria and Vasha from his arms and sets Jirko down in Bogan’s lap.
 A successful DC 10 Wisdom (Insight) check reveals his body language has grown tense, and that he is shifting uncomfortably.

-As Milivoj reaches the door, he tersely addresses Jarzinka as “Mother” and gives her a grudging nod.
+As Milivoj reaches the door, he tersely addresses Jarzinka as "Mother" and gives her a grudging nod.
 Jarzinka grunts and shuffles away from the door, disappearing into the room from which Milivoj came.

-If the players inform Milivoj that they want to speak with him about St. Andral’s bones, he scowls, insists that he knows nothing about the matter, and attempts to close the door.
+If the players inform Milivoj that they want to speak with him about St. Andral's bones, he scowls, insists that he knows nothing about the matter, and attempts to close the door.
 A player can prevent him from doing so with a successful DC 10 Strength or Dexterity check.
 (If Milivoj successfully closes the door, the players can make him open it again by making a sufficient nuisance of themselves, by succeeding on a DC 10 Charisma (Intimidation or Persuasion) check, or by forcing the door down with a successful DC 10 Strength check.)

 Milivoj denies any knowledge of the bones or their theft if asked about them outright.
 However, he claims to have seen a cloaked figure watching the church two days ago from an alleyway.
 (The description of the cloaked figure coincidentally matches the appearance of Ernst Larnak, Fiona's spy, though Milivoj doesn't know Ernst or the nature of his employment.)
 A successful DC 10 Wisdom (Insight) check reveals that he is speaking slightly too quickly.

 If the players accuse Milivoj of stealing the bones and succeed on a DC 15 Charisma (Intimidation) check, Milivoj admits to stealing them, as described in <span class="citation">Bones of St. Andral (p.
 97)</span>.
 Players who confront Milivoj with evidence from the crypt automatically succeed.
 Milivoj can't take the players to the coffin maker's shop himself, but notes that Father Lucian can lead them there.

 If asked his motive for stealing the bones, Milivoj shares the reasons described in <span class="citation">Bones of St. Andral (p.
 97)</span>.
 He can also share that, after his father—a former Vallakian guard—was wounded in a recent wolf attack, both of his parents began regularly purchasing dream pastries from the peddler Morgantha outside of the gates.
 With both parents addicted to Morgantha's wares, Milivoj sees himself as his siblings' sole means of avoiding total poverty.
 (If asked, Milivoj can provide a basic description of the effects of dream pastries, as described in <span class="citation">Dream Pastries (p.
 125)</span>.)

 If informed that the bones may have been stolen to allow an attack upon the church, Milivoj dismisses the idea, insisting that the bones are just a "moldy old relic" and that "he doesn't have time to believe in fairy tales."
 He can also share that Henrik told him the bones were a powerless family heirloom, and that Henrik sought to recover them to honor his ancestor.